The island before 1493

 Indian immigration begins

-After the abolition of slavery, the owners needed labour.
-They brought in workers from India ("engagés") who had a minimum 5-year contract.
-But the conditions of the contract were not respected: they were poorly fed and lacked care, leading to a high mortality rate.
-This negligence was the source of the rupture of the agreement between France and England.
-After 96 voyages, Indian immigration was suspended in Guadeloupe and Martinique in 1887.
-The last voyage was made in 1885 with 461 recruits.
-In 33 years, some 42 000 Indians arrived in Guadeloupe.
+After the abolition of slavery, the owners needed labor.
+They brought in workers from India ("engagés") with a minimum 5-year contract.
+But the terms of the contract were not respected: they were poorly fed and lacked health care, leading to high mortality rates.
+This negligence led to the breakdown of the agreement between France and England.
+After 96 voyages, Indian immigration to Guadeloupe and Martinique was suspended in 1887.
+The last voyage took place in 1885 with 461 recruits.
+In 33 years, some 42,000 Indians arrived in Guadeloupe.

 1871